ac110718/email_server_rust/notes/notes_rust_zero2prod.md

 Cross site scripting: Query parameters not private, URL can be tweaked to feed bad input to server.

 Message Authentification Codes: Add a message tag to verify integrity and origin.
 HMACs are hash based authentification codes.
 Insert HMAC alongside message within the header code.

+Cookie is another side channel invisible to the browser history.
+One time use cookies (with no ttl) are called flash messages.
+Cookies are set by attaching a special HTTP header to the response - Set-Cookie.

+When it comes to durability, there are two types of cookies: session cookies and persistent cook- ies.
+Session cookies are stored in memory - they are deleted when the session ends (i.e. the browser is closed).
+Persistent cookies, instead, are saved to disk and will still be there when you re-open the browser.
+Set the max age